Average Labour Cost/Price to Cure Condensation

-Average Cost/Price to Cure/Remove Condensation
+Average Cost to Cure Condensation

 Fitting an extractor fan is covered in it’s own article.

 Ventilating the loft is covered in it’s own article.

 Adding a radiator or adding a towel rail are also covered in separate articles.

 Mould and water stain removal is covered in it’s own article.

 (Bit of a doddle this pricing lark, what)!

 Price Guide and Information Sheet on the Cost of Curing Condensation

 Congratulations, you’re a very lucky bunny, you are the proud possessor of the easiest type of damp to get rid of.